vladbph/cymatix-doc/README.md

 ![zCymatix "it"/"there" reolution](http://www.zcymatix.com/img/session_memory_02.png "zCymatix it/there reolution")

+# Script sections
+To fulfill user queries zCymatix platform uses python script.
+By default, all inferences are returend to application as json objects.
+Application should parse them and act on user requests.
+Alternatevly, developers could to keep the application focusing on its task and not deal with NLU aspects.
+Following project sections enable such functionality.

-# `.gate2` section
+## `.gate2` section
 Its purpose is to fullfil user query.
-It contains python script executed AFTER inference is made, that is intent and slot values are known.
-Important to remember the scope of available data.
+It contains python script executed AFTER inference is made, that is when intent and slot values are known.
+Important to remember the scope of exposed data.
 Object `o` as a Namespace object containing all inferences data from the collected history.
 Object `c` same as object `o`, but containing only current inference data.
 NOTE!
 The following slot names are __reserved__:

 __`o.t_intent`__ - is a string value of the current intent.